BlackChaose/ascetic_dockerfiles/README.md

 # ascetic_dockerfiles
-My Dockerfiles, bash's &amp; other scripts.
+My Dockerfiles, bash's & amp; other scripts for deployment, testing and learning.
+Attention - do not use in production!
+(For example, everything works under a root!)